avlonger/borderless/README.md

 ## Usage

-To find the average length of the maximal borderless factor for all words of length from 2 to 10 over the alphabet of size 5 use command
+To find the average length of the maximal unbordered factor for all words of length from 2 to 10 over the alphabet of size 5 use command

 ```
-$ ./bin/average -b 2 -e 10 -a 5 BORDERLESS
+$ ./bin/average -b 2 -e 10 -a 5 UNBORDERED
 ```

 You will see something like